yuezhang23/brewery-rating/README.md

 ### Details
 - **Map window:** Address and homepage
 - **Retrieve related data from other database domains:** Beers & Stores
+- **Settings (brewery owner only):** Edit details from beers and stores of the owner's brewery, and claim ownership of other breweries

 ### Profile
 - **Personal profile:** Personal info updates